 In order to make it work properly you'll have to configure your machine's network so that the Host and the Guest can communicate.
-Test network trying to ping a guest is a good practice, to be sure about virtual network setup.
-Use only static address for your guest, as today Cuckoo doesn't support DHCP and using it will break your setup.
+Testing the network access by pinging a guest is a good practice, to make sure the virtual network was set up correctly.
+Use only static IP addresses for your guest, as today Cuckoo doesn't support DHCP and using it will break your setup.